Technosoft iPOS4808, iPOS8020

 4. A setup data file can be transferred via FoE protocol only in BOOT (manual states differently, but mailbox size in OP and PREOP is wrong).

-5. The password to program a FoE setup data file is 0 (seems to not be used).
+5. The password to program a FoE setup data file is 0 and appears not to be used in practice.

 Configure drive (download file, write file)

-1. Identify correct bin configuration file (see sub-dirs in “ecmccfg/hardware/Technosoft_slaves/config/")
+1. Identify the correct binary configuration file in ecmccfg/hardware/Technosoft_slaves/config/.

 2. Allow writes in BOOT by writing 1 to 0x210c 0x0: ethercat download -m<masterid> -p<slaveid> 0x210c 0x0 1